SafetyLight/BinaryRisk/README.md

 ## Accessibility

 This app includes basic ARIA tags to support accessibility.
-Contributions to improve ARIA support are welcome, especially from those with more experience in accessible design.
+Contributions to improve accessibility are welcome, especially from those with more experience in accessible design.

 ## Getting Started

+The Binary Risk v2 app is available served directly from [GitHub](https://safetylight.github.io/BinaryRisk/BinaryRisk.html).

+Alternatively, you can make your own copy to modify and host wherever you like:

 1. Clone the repository:
    ```bash